weiserlab/ambuj/index.md

 ## Research Themes

 I am an engineer and an experimental computer scientist.
 The majority of the projects I work on are application-driven.
-Generally, these projects fall under one of these themes.
+Generally, they fall under one of these themes.

 * **Bridging digital world with physical world:**